-If you want to travel in comfort, book private transportation is the best option – the safest way to travel from Cancun to Tulum.
-It’s also the most convenient way to get from Cancun Airport to Tulum without having to rely on public transportation and spending even more time on the road after your flight.
+If you want to travel in comfort, book private transportation is the best option.
+It’s also the most convenient way to travel without having to rely on public transportation and spending even more time on the road after your flight.

 Pros of private transportation

 - Unlike with taxis, you don’t have to negotiate the price.
 It’s already set and you don’t need to worry about getting ripped off.